nochemax/app/README.md

 - Access `http://localhost` in your browser to verify the application is running correctly.

 These steps will help you set up and run the application on an Nginx server efficiently.

+### Overview of Setup Process

+1. **Prerequisites**: Ensure you have a Debian 12 server with root access.
+You will need to install Python 3, Flask, and Nginx.

+2. **Installation**: Use `instrucción.txt` to guide you through installing necessary packages and configuring Nginx.

+3. **Configuration**: Modify the Nginx configuration to serve the Flask application securely using SSL.

+4. **Execution**: Make `servidor.py` executable and run it to start the Flask application.

+5. **Verification**: Access the application via a web browser to ensure it is running correctly.

+By following these steps, you can efficiently deploy the application on an Nginx server.
 # app

 ## Setting Up the Application on an Nginx Server